flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 that can be used to generate dependency manifests for npm, yarn, cargo, pip etc.

-This manifest must be included in the submission.
+These manifests must be included in the submission.

 ## Required metadata